 Professor, Cell and Developmental Biology

 What does it mean to be a part of brain cancer research?
-At the University of Michigan, the neurosurgery researchers have extremely rare access to the workings of the patient experience, studying the cancer, and then following through with patients on the advancements - while other cancer research institutions may only have a hand in a portion of the process.
-No where else in the world can replicate the complete exposure to all the different stages from idea to implementation.
-At the University of Michigan, the researchers have the ability to take the cancer mass right from the operating room to the lab to undergo cellular and molecular testing.
+At Michigan Medicine, neurosurgery researchers have extremely rare access to the workings of the patient experience, studying the cancer and then following through with patients on the advancements - while other cancer research institutions may only have a hand in a portion of the process.
+Nowhere else in the world can replicate the complete exposure to all the different stages from idea to implementation.
+At Michigan Medicine, the researchers can take the cancer mass from the operating room to the lab to undergo cellular and molecular testing.

-Having complete exposure reduces the about of funding that would otherwise be spent just on acquiring cancer samples.
-With that said, the researchers you see above, and their team, operate on a shoe string budget.
+Complete exposure reduces the cost that would otherwise be spent just on acquiring cancer samples.
+That said, the researchers you see above, and their team operate on a shoestring budget.
 MaxYourBrain is here to help support these researchers as they proceed in their research and discover even more innovative pathways.
-Donating to MaxYourBrain helps play a part in providing funds directly to what is needed to push innovation.
+Donating to MaxYourBrain helps provide funds directly to push innovation.

 "I don't know who I'd be without cancer, but I love who I am with it."